glaunay/omegaLoMo/README.md

 >newDic.json

->>Dictionnary containing all interaction extract from Intact (physical interactions with Uniprot Id)
+>>Dictionnary containing all interaction extracted from Intact (physical interactions with Uniprot ID)

 >FullOmegaSet_coverage.json

->>Contains all information recquired to build the graph
+>>Contains all information required to build the graph

 >divKnownR6.txt